Collins COBUILD Advanced Dictionary

 The Collins COBUILD Advanced Dictionary (CCAD) from HarperCollins, first published in 1987, is a dictionary that distinguished itself by providing definitions in full sentences, rather than excerpted phrases.
 Example sentences are given for almost every meaning of every word, drawn from a large corpus of actual usage.

 Except for the 6th edition, it included phonetic transcriptions based on the International Phonetic Alphabet (IPA).
 In some editions, a digital version on CD-ROM was included with the dictionary in book form.

 The CCAD seems to be lacking in American English definitions.
-However, it has an American English equivalent titled Collins COBUILD Advanced Dictionary of American English.
+However, it has an American English equivalent titled Collins COBUILD Advanced Dictionary of American English, which was originally published in 2006 (2nd edition in 2016, 3rd edition 2023).